Dearly Beloved — Excerpt

 OSFERO

-Master: this news must come before the guests: Ariat is missing.
+Master, this must come before the guests: Ariat is missing.

 RODERICK